An overview of IAM Federated Access, Trusted Advisor and AWS Billing Controls with an introduction to AWS Linked Accounts.

 There are a number of configuration steps required to get to the diagram above implemented and for a complete guide and lengthy step by step process about setting up Enterprise Identity Federation (including the installation of the ADFS Server etc, please click here.
 It discusses how to set up your Active Directory Groups that map to your pre-defined IAM Roles (Step 3 above) for users that do not have an IAM account, resulting in a Single Sign-on method to your AWS infrastructure.

 If you are looking to configure Web Identity Federated Access please click here.
-This will provide you very specific instructions on how to configure this setup.
+This will provide you with very specific instructions on how to configure this setup.

-The AWS Trusted Advisor is like having your own AWS specialist constantly looking over your shoulder ensuring you are keeping an eye on your infrastructure for optimal performance, security and best practises.
+The AWS Trusted Advisor is like having your own AWS specialist constantly looking over your shoulder ensuring you are keeping an eye on your infrastructure for optimal performance, security and best practices.
 It provides prompts and suggestions that you should make to your AWS environment for added security, such as ensuring your root account is using Multi-Factor Authentication (MFA).
 It can also allow you to save costs by way of notification that certain services/instances haven’t been used for some time and could potentially be powered down.

 AWS Trusted Advisor is accessed from the AWS Console under Management Tools: